 Tomas Arana (Evan), Barbara Cupisti (Lisa), Hugh Quarshie (Father Gus), Feodor Chaliapin (The Bishop), Asia Argento (Lotte), Roberto Corbiletto (Hermann), Giovanni Lombardo Radice (Reverend), Antonella Vitale (Bridal Model), Claire Hardwick (Joanna), John Karlsen (Heinrich), Lars Jorgensen (Bruno), Katherine Bell Marjorie (Heinrich’s Wife), Patrizia Punzo (Miss Bruckner)

-Michele Soavi was one of the most promising directors to emerge from the mid-1980s Italian horror renaissance.
-After making the documentary Dario Argento’s World of Horror (1985), Soavi first appeared with the stylish giallo StageFright – Aquarius (1987), Soavi became a to-watch name and went onto other horror works such as The Church and The Sect (1991).
+Michele Soavi was one of the most promising directors to emerge from mid-1980s Italian horror.
+Soavi started out working as an actor for Lucio Fulci and working as an assistant director to ario Argento, Joe D’Amato and Lamberto Bava, even to Terry Gilliam on The Adventures of Baron Munchausen (1989), Soavi made his directorial debut with the documentary Dario Argento’s World of Horror (1985) and then made the stylish giallo StageFright – Aquarius (1987), Soavi became a to-watch name and went onto other horror works such as The Church and The Sect (1991).
 The film that Soavi is remembered for however is the indescribably madcap Dellamorte Dellamore/Cemetery Man (1994).
 Subsequent to that, Soavi has appeared to leave horror cinema alone, although has directed a number of other non-genre works.

 The Church is like a Demons film with artistic pretensions.
 The tone of it, at least during the build-up, resembles the extravagantly arty and baroque effect of one of Argento’s Three Mothers films – Suspiria (1976) and Inferno (1980).
 To this extent, the film even has a soundtrack composed by both Goblin and Keith Emerson who respectively put together the scores for Suspiria and Inferno.
 Like Suspiria and in particular Inferno, the film has the theme of buildings constructed as arcane occult devices by their architects that exude a physical evil out to those who venture under their arches in the present day.